 Sony/ATV operating agreement is a chain of conditions subordinate to each other.
 We are going to resume the 2 main articles relating to this matter, hoping to be as clear and simple as we can.

-At the beginning of the company’s constitution, Sony made most of the cash capitalization due to the fact that his catalogues ownership was limited and generated by co-publishing or administration deals, not by 100% ownership of real libraries.
+At the beginning of the company’s constitution, Sony made most of the cash capitalization due to the fact that his catalogs ownership was limited and generated by co-publishing or administration deals, not by 100% ownership of real libraries.
 While on the other hand, Michael Jackson was the sole 100% owner of most of the publishing rights and copyrights – including all of the Beatles’ titles – owned by ATV.

 MJ had to receive at least $ 115,683,325 just in order to allow Sony to reach the shares parity.
-However, the total of the above amount was paid in different instalments and subordinated to the company’s priorities to the point that it’s not even clear if actually Sony – charging the company with huge expenses of operating costs and amazing manager’s salaries – actually ever paid in total MJ ATV shares.
+However, the total of the above amount was paid in different installments and subordinated to the company’s priorities to the point that it’s not even clear if actually Sony – charging the company with huge expenses of operating costs and amazing manager’s salaries – actually ever paid in total MJ ATV shares.

 In October of 1995, $11.5 million was paid to MJ but partially served to repay an outstanding amount of $632,000 USD to Epic Records, for the “teaser” and the short film “childhood” of the album “History”.